Cape Town: Rail

-The Shosholoza Meyl is the passenger rail operations of Spoornet and operates one long-distance passenger rail service from Cape Town as of 2024: a weekly service to and from Johannesburg via Kimberley.
+The Shosholoza Meyl is the passenger rail operations of the Passenger Rail Agency of South Africa and operates one long-distance passenger rail service from Cape Town as of 2024: a weekly service to and from Johannesburg via Kimberley.
 These trains terminate at Cape Town railway station and make a stop at Bellville.
-Cape Town also terminates 2 luxury tourist train routes as of 2024 operated by the Ceres Rail Company, traveling from the Waterfront to Simon's Town and Grabouw respectively.
+Cape Town is the terminus for two luxury tourist train routes as of 2024 operated by the Ceres Rail Company, traveling from the Waterfront to Simon's Town and Grabouw respectively.

 Metrorail operates a commuter rail service in Cape Town and the surrounding area.
 The Metrorail network consists of 96 stations throughout the suburbs and outskirts of Cape Town.

 Road

 Cape Town is the origin of three national routes ("N" routes), namely the N1, N2, and N7.

 The N1 begins at the foreshore area near the Cape Town city centre and runs east-north-east as a freeway through the towns of Goodwood, Parow, Bellville, Brackenfell and Kraaifontein before continuing towards Paarl.
 It connects Cape Town to major cities further inland, namely Bloemfontein, Johannesburg, and Pretoria.
 An older at-grade road, the R101, runs parallel to the N1 from Bellville to Worcester.

 The N2 begins at the foreshore area near the Cape Town city centre and runs east-south-east through Mowbray, Khayelitsha, Macassar and Somerset West before leaving the municipality as the Sir Lowry's Pass, connecting with coastal cities to the east, including Mossel Bay, George, Port Elizabeth, East London and Durban.
 An older at-grade road, the R102, runs parallel to the N1 initially, before veering south-east at Bellville, to join the N2 at Somerset West via the towns of Kuilsrivier and Eersterivier.

 The N7 originates from the N1 at Wingfield Interchange near Acacia Park and Edgemead.
 It heads northwards, initially as a highway, but becomes an at-grade road from the intersection with the M12 onwards.
 It follows the Atlantic coast northwards towards Malmesbury, Clanwilliam, Vredendal, Springbok and the border with Namibia.